Community Risk Reduction Initiatives

 Community Wildfire Preparedness Day & Wildfire LOOKOUT!
 Campaign

-- The May 6 Community Wildfire Preparedness Day is the kick-off for the annual unified multi-agency Wildfire LOOKOUT! campaign to raise awareness about the threat of wildfire to Hawaii’s natural resources and to private and public property.
+- The Community Wildfire Preparedness Day in May is the kick-off for the annual unified multi-agency Wildfire LOOKOUT! campaign to raise awareness about the threat of wildfire to Hawaii’s natural resources and to private and public property.

 - Over two dozen state, county, and federal agencies have committed to this effort to educate and inform residents about the threat of wildfires in Hawaii.

 - During the Regular Legislative Session of 2016, the Hawaii State Legislature appropriated $158,000 for an Operating GIA to support wildfire prevention and hazardous fuel reduction measures.

 - As the expending agency, DOFAW is working with the Hawaii Wildfire Management Organization and other partners to:

 – Create all-agency unified wildfire prevention messaging, related materials, and a public awareness campaign to maximize public protection and preparedness; and

 – Develop cross-boundary fuel reduction priorities, maps, and projects for all four counties in Hawaii.

 - CWPPs help communities address wildfire response, hazard mitigation, and community preparedness as well as identify hazard reduction priorities.